muto-y/lrm-extensions/README.md

 | GpxWaypoints      | Boolean | true          |  Waypoints are added to the XML string            |
 | GpxRoute          | Boolean | false         |  The route description is added to the XML string |
 | GpxTrack          | Boolean | true          |  The track is added to the XML string             |

-### getGpxString ( ) method

-This method get the GPX string corresponding to the current route found with leaflet-routing-machine

 ### gpxchanged event